Imperium-Silentii/acta/codex_acts/on_en.md

 ---

-### Article XIII — On the Completion of the Declaration and Its Status
+## Article XII — On the Right to Recognition and Linkage
+<span id="article-xii--on-the-right-to-recognition-and-linkage"></span>

 ---